infovizin/_/washing-machine.md

 * Connect the standpipe to the trap as shown in fig .
 * The standpipe-trap opening should be at least 0.6m (2 ft) above the floor.
 * Connect  the trap to the waste system for discharging dirty water.
+## Electrical Connection
+* Check the power supply connection before plugging in.
+* Turn on the main control button when the machine is ready for wash.